mh1011/yet-another-hello-world/README.md

 More Options:
 >_git config --list

-Commits to local directory
+Commits to the local directory
 > _git commit -m 'Add logs & stuff'_

 Omit **--global** to set the identity only in this repository.
 >**Example:** _git commit -m 'README.md changed'_

-Push code (or project) to local directory
+Push code (or project) to the local directory
 >_git push_

-Pull code (or project) to Git server directory
+Pull code (or project) to the Git server directory
 >_git pull_

 Similar to _pull_ !!!
 (IDK Yet)
 >_git fetch_

-**Clone a Entire Project**
+**Clone an Entire Project**
 >_git clone https://github.com/user-name/project-name.git_

 #### .gitignore File
-The .gitignore file ignore File(s), Folder(s) and stated Extensions from Commit.
+The .gitignore file ignores File(s), Folder(s), and stated Extensions from Commit.

 Add a **.gitignore** file
 >_git .gitignore_

-Edit the file and specify the items you want to ignore from commit.
+Edit the file and specify the items you want to ignore from the commit.

 **Exclude specific extensions**
 >**Example:** _*.exe_  (Exclude .exe extensions)